 According to the French government and California’s Imperial County, the official center of the world lies in the town of Felicia in California’s Sonora Desert.
 There is no scientific or political reason for the designation, but only the effort of Jacques-André Istel and his wife Felicia Lee (the town's namesake), who founded the town in 1986.

-Visitors to the site between Thanksgiving and Easter may take a 15 minute tour which includes a certificate declaring that they set foot on “the official center of the world.”
+Visitors to the site between Thanksgiving and Easter will receive a 15 minute tour and signed certificate declaring that they have been to “the center of the world.”

 Know Before You Go